cppservergit/apiserver2/docs/microk8s.md

 ```
 curl -O -L https://raw.githubusercontent.com/cppservergit/apiserver2/main/unit-test/test.sh && chmod +x test.sh
 ```
 Run the script, change the URL to your VM address if necessary.
 The /api prefix is required, otherwise the request is rejected by the Ingress, this is to protect the Pods against common HTTP attacks.
-Please note that `test.sh` requires the program `uuid`, if not present the script will install it before running the tests.

 ```
 ./test.sh https://mk8s.mshome.net /api